We love our natural ingredients at Annmarie Skin Care—and we love it even more when science catches up with what we already know!

 - Moisturization: Like most natural oils, pomegranate seed oil also hydrates skin, penetrating easily and deeply to create lasting, healthy moisture that won’t feel greasy or create shininess.
 It’s perfect for all types of skin, even oily skin.

 - Soothing: Because of all its properties together, pomegranate seed oil provides soothing, hydrating relief for those with extra dry and sensitive skin.

-It was a no-brainer to include pomegranate seed oil in our Anti-Aging Facial Oil.
-It's properties of antioxidant protection and moisturization make it a potent ingredient to help you look your best ever.
+It was a no-brainer to include pomegranate seed oil in our Anti-Aging Products.
+It’s properties of antioxidant protection and moisturization make it a potent ingredient to help you look your best ever.

 Do you enjoy pomegranates?
 Please share any tips you may have.